goat-community/goat-docs/docs/indicators/catchments/buffer.md

 - How many shops are accessible within a 1000m distance from a bus stop?

 ## 3. How to use the indicator?

-How to use the indicator? (from tutorials) / Sample calculation(s) Show as many samples as necessary to explain a feature

 ### Video Tutorial